Dear Freedom Climbers,

 While the movement is centred around the racial profiling of black people by the police in the US, it brought up the sad reality that even walking outside is a systematic privilege, and I wanted to share some of our views regarding the human element of black lives that is often overlooked in environmental justice.

 The same area has several platinum mines that have been operating for decades.
 South Africa's mining industry is one of the largest producers of solid waste.
-In fact when we were growing up, we couldn't understand why older people had brown teeth - but there was a well accepted "myth" that the discolouration was caused by the water.
+In fact, when we were growing up, we couldn't understand why older people have brown, stained teeth, but there was a well-accepted "myth" that the discolouration was caused by the water.
 This makes sense as we now understand that solid waste accounted for about two-thirds of the total waste stream from this area - so high levels of Fluoride caused the discolouration.
 Additionally, those who live next to mines experience poor quality of air and water.
 These communities had little choice over the placement of mines near their homes or realised any economic benefits of these establishments.

-Today, in post apartheid South Africa, the mines and the game reserves remain.
+Today, in post-apartheid South Africa, the mines and the game reserves remain.
 Environmental justice is still geared towards wildlife conservation and very little effort and budgets are made available to include social and racial justice in that mix.
-At AFC, we try to instill stewardship in our youth by introducing hikes "around" the Pilanesberg hills and we advocate for recreational spaces to be more inclusive (budgets for recreation and recreational spaces are often redirected by local governments).
+At AFC, we try to instil stewardship in our youth by introducing hikes "around" the Pilanesberg hills and we advocate for recreational spaces to be more inclusive (budgets for recreation and recreational spaces are often redirected by local governments).

-We hope that conversations around race relations and the racism that are often disguised as conservation will be easier to have as a result of the BLM movement.
+We hope that conversations around race relations and the racism that are often disguised as conservation will be easier to have because of the BLM movement.

 Sincerely,